Easy Smoked Salmon Dry Brine Recipe for Perfect Results

 Mixing the Brine Solution

-Once you have all your ingredients measured, it’s time to mix the salmon curing methods brine.
+Once you have all your ingredients measured, it’s time to mix the brine for the salmon curing methods.
 In a clean bowl or container, combine the salt, sugar, and any other dry seasonings you’re using.
 Gently stir the mixture until the ingredients are evenly distributed.

 IngredientAmount